Sunday, July 10, 2022

 FrameBuffer

-The output of graphics pipeline ends up in in Framebuffer.
+The output of graphics pipeline ends up in Framebuffer.
 Framebuffer is piece of memory within the graphics card that maps to the display.
 For simplicity, you can assume that it's like a bitmap covering entire viewport.
 Double framebuffers are used to avoid screen tearing while rendering the scene.
-For example, after the first frame of a scene is written by the pipeline into framebuffer1, it's drawn on the screen while the framebuffer2 is filled with the second frame of the scene.
-Then it's swapped with the first so that the screen now displays the second frame while third frame is written in to the framebuffer1 etc.
+For example, after the first frame of a scene is written by the pipeline into framebuffer, it's drawn on the screen while the framebuffer2 is filled with the second frame of the scene.
+Then it's swapped with the first so that the screen now displays the second frame while third frame is written in to the framebuffer etc.

 OpenGL Graphics pipeline